bimbraw/bimbraw.github.io/_pages/about.md

 Volunteer Advising/Mentorship
 ------
 <font size="-0.5"><p align="justify">
-I can be reached via my <a href="mailto:bimbrawkeshav@gmail.com" target="_blank">Personal Email ID</a> regarding grad school advice, questions about research vs industry, life as an international student and career guidance.
-Individuals from traditionally underrepresented communities in STEM such as LGBTQIA+, POC and FGCS are encouraged to reach out.
-I have been guiding and mentoring students since I was an undergrad. </p></font>
+Please feel free to contact me at my Personal Email ID (last-name first-name at gmail.com) for advice on graduate school, insights on research versus industry, life as an international student, and career guidance.
+As someone who has mentored and guided students since my undergraduate years, I am particularly interested in supporting individuals from traditionally underrepresented communities in STEM, such as LGBTQIA+, POC, and FGCS.
+Don't hesitate to reach out, I am happy to assist in any way I can.
+</p></font>

 Videos
 ------